This includes documents that have been designated as classified, through my aggressive use of the Freedom of Information Act.

 David Burr Gerrard

 Help Jason Leopold bring them to BEACON.
-With 50 backers, Jason Leopold can provide sustainable reporting on the topic you won't get anywhere else.Back this work
+At 50 backers, Jason Leopold can provide sustainable reporting on the topic you won't get anywhere else.This project is no longer accepting pledges